 - Consideration of medication change that may cause a dry eye syndrome

-Eye drops/eye gels are recommended when lifestyle measures failed to improve symptoms.
+Eye drops/eye gels are recommended when lifestyle measures fail to improve symptoms.

 NICE guideline on the management of dry eyes does not recommend any specific brands of artificial tear products.
 However, it broadly suggests using eye drops during the daytime, and eye gels/ointments at night, before going to bed as these are more likely to cause temporary blurred vision (NICE, 2017).

-Preservative-free formulations of eye drops/gels should be considered when patients are intolerant of preservative and suffer from moderate to severe dry eyes, which require more frequent administration eye drops/eye gels, for example, more than four times a day (ibid).
+Preservative-free formulations of eye drops/gels should be considered when patients are intolerant of preservatives and suffer from moderate to severe dry eyes, which require more frequent administration of eye drops/eye gels, for example, more than four times a day (ibid).

 Carbomer (chemical name: polyacrylic acid) forms a lubricating film rapidly over the eye (the conjunctiva and cornea).
-Lubrication time is prolonged due to the nature of carbomer.
-The retention time of carbomer in the eye is longer as compared to standard eye drops (eMC, 2017).
+Lubrication time is prolonged due to the nature of the carbomer.
+The retention time of the carbomer in the eye is longer as compared to standard eye drops (eMC, 2017).

 Carbomer eye drop products used in the management of dry eyes contain 2.0mg/g carbomer (0.2%).

 Carbomer eye gel is usually used 3-4 times a day.
 When prescribed, please follow the directions of your doctor.